 Where We Stayed

 Are you going to Belgium?
-If you have any questions about this Bruges and Ghent day trip, comment below!
+If you have any questions about how to spend one day in Bruges and Ghent, comment below!

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.